IBM/kube101/workshop/Lab1/README.md

    service "guestbook" exposed
    ```

-4. To find the port used on that worker node, examine your new service:
+4. To find the port that was used on that worker node, examine your new service:

    ```console
    $ kubectl get service guestbook